1) What is Māori music?

 6) Are there soloist options from your Māori performers?

-ANSWER: No. The traditional folk performances of the Māori are best expressed in a minimum size of 10 performers.
+ANSWER: No. The traditional folk performances of the Māori work best with a minimum size of 10 performers.

-7) Do your Māori performers require a lot of space for their performance?
+7) What space do your Māori performers require for their performance?

 ANSWER: No more than 1.5m x 1.5m is required for each performer, but for a full show as many as 10-20 performers may be involved.